unitaryfund/community/README.md

 - The UF team will triage it and add some suggested tasks/prioritization,
 - We will discuss it at community calls and invite members to take ownership of tasks they want to help out with.

-**Please feel free to add feedback at any point, or assign yourself to an issue if you want to help out!**
+**Please feel free to add feedback at any point, or ask to be assigned to an issue if you want to help out!**